anodyne/nova/docs/components.md

         * nova/modules/assets/js/jquery.ui.sortable.min.js
         * nova/modules/assets/js/jquery.ui.tabs.min.js
         * nova/modules/assets/js/jquery.ui.widget.min.js
+    * Notes
-    * Notes: jQuery UI is stored in Nova instead of pulled down through a CDN (like jQuery) to allow for the UI components to be loaded on an "as needed" basis instead of as a whole library.
+        * jQuery UI is stored in Nova instead of pulled down through a CDN (like jQuery) to allow for the UI components to be loaded on an "as needed" basis instead of as a whole library.
+        * Nova does not store any themes for jQuery UI.
+If you need to use the components with visual elements, you'll need to include a theme yourself.